 Psychiatric Medication For Children And Adolescents Part I - How Medications Are Used

 Medication can be an effective part of the treatment for several psychiatric disorders of childhood and adolescence.
 A doctor's recommendation to use medication often raises many concerns and questions in both the parents and the youngster.
-The physician who recommends medication should be experienced in treating psychiatric illnesses in children and adolescents.
-He or she should fully explain the reasons for medication use, what benefits the medication should provide, as well as possible risks, adverse effects and other treatment alternatives.
+The physician who recommends medication should have experience treating psychiatric illnesses in children and adolescents.
+He or she should fully explain the reasons for recommending medication, what benefits the medication should provide, as well as possible risks, adverse effects, and other treatment alternatives.

 Psychiatric medication should not be used alone.
 The use of medication should be based on a comprehensive psychiatric evaluation and be one part of a comprehensive treatment plan.

 Before recommending any medication, the child and adolescent psychiatrist interviews the youngster and makes a thorough diagnostic evaluation.
 In some cases, the evaluation may include a physical exam, psychological testing, laboratory tests, other medical tests such as an electrocardiogram (EKG) or electroencephalogram (EEG), and consultation with other medical specialists.